 South Carolina requires a rigorous certification and licensure process for state educators that includes a renewal requirements every five years.
 Once properly licensed, educators should be respected as professionals without the need for burdensome certification filings, redundant annual trainings, and additional coursework paid at the expense of the teacher.

-The state should streamline certification accountability requirements so that they are only required for the initial licensure process and each five-year renewal year and granting a Lifetime Certificate following twenty years of certificated teaching.
+The state should streamline the certification accountability requirements so that after the initial licensure process is met, a Lifetime Certificate will be granted without objection after 3 years of certificated teaching.

 In addition, the Read to Succeed Act and requirements to achieve a Read to Succeed endorsement must be repealed.